What is royalty-free music?

 How does royalty-free music work?

-Can royalty-free music be used commercially?
+Can you use royalty-free music commercially?

 Is royalty-free music copyrighted?